rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Low-degree polynomial

-**In plain words:** a short formula whose list of answers is much longer than the formula itself.
+**In plain words:** A low-degree polynomial is a short formula whose list of answers is far longer than the formula itself.

 **Precisely:** A polynomial whose degree bound $$d$$ is small compared with the size $$n$$ of the domain it is evaluated on, so that its evaluation table is much longer than its coefficient list.
 FRI is a test for this property.